 6. May Support Digestive Health

-Red spinach is an excellent source of dietary fiber, which promotes healthy digestion.
+Red spinach is a good source of dietary fiber.

-Red spinach is low in calories and high in fiber, making it an excellent addition to a weight management diet.
+Red spinach is low in calories but high in fiber and volume.

 8. May Reduce Inflammation